marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 ## Parsing Markdown Files

+As a second step we have to find all wikilink occurrences that we can use for lining our files.
+Therefore, we are going to parse the Markdown content and analyze the syntax tree.

-We use [remark-parse](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) for markdown parsing with the [remark-wiki-link](https://github.com/landakram/remark-wiki-link) extension for parsing wikilinks of the format `[[...]]`.
-To leverage the power of typings we start with the creation of a `WikiLinkNode` type that we need for the `remark-wiki-plugin` and then we create a custom `SyntaxTree` type that combines the root type of the parsers syntax tree and the wiki link plugin.
-Additionally, let us import `visit` - an utility to traverse through the syntax tree - see [tree traversal article in TypeScript](https://unifiedjs.com/learn/recipe/tree-traversal-typescript/) for more information about that.
+We use the library [remark-parse](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) for markdown parsing with the [remark-wiki-link](https://github.com/landakram/remark-wiki-link) extension for parsing wikilinks of the format `[[...]]`.
+We start with the creation of a `WikiLinkNode` type that we need for the `remark-wiki-plugin`.
+Afterwards, we we create a `SyntaxTree` type we can use as the root type of our parser.
+Additionally, let us import `visit` - an utility to traverse the syntax tree - see [tree traversal article in TypeScript](https://unifiedjs.com/learn/recipe/tree-traversal-typescript/) for more information about that.

 ```ts
 // ... other imports